-It is a good practice to bring you cat to the vet- the following checklist: is she eating and/or drinking erinarian for an annual checkup.
+It is a good practice to bring you cat to the veterinarian for an annual checkup.
 Even if your cat appears outwardly healthy, annual visits are important to monitor your cat's eyes, teeth and organs.

 Cats can hide their problems well and early detection and treatment of illnesses can make a huge difference in the success of the treatment as well as its cost.